 And, sooner than later, we'll also add a Motion or Resolution that your organisation could debate . . .
 Perhaps asking your national, regional (or, even, global!) organisation could promote, implement . . .
 And audit once it's in place!

-We plan to have separate pages covering five policy areas:
+We plan to have separate pages covering five policy areas and action opportunities:

 - Why and How

 - Income Issues.